CarlosEspinosaV/Data_Science_Portfolio/README.md

 # Welcome to my Portfolio

-Here you will find projects that I realized during my academic period, my free time and in the additional courses I took.
+Here you will find projects that I realized throughout my academic period, my free time and in the additional courses I took.

 My purpose is to demonstrate to the world my skills and enthusiasm for data analysis and visualization.